Satisfactory Academic Progress (SAP)

-At the end of spring semester, all students are evaluated on the following criteria:
+At the end of each semester, all students are evaluated on the following criteria:

 - Completed 67 percent of attempted credit hours during enrollment at UT

-- Cumulative GPA of at least 2.0 must be meeting the requirements of graduate degree program
+- Cumulative GPA of at least 2.0 (graduate students must be meeting the requirements of graduate degree program)

 - Cumulative number of attempted hours

-- The number of total withdrawals from the university while receiving financial aid
+- Number of total withdrawals from the university

-If you do no meet any one of the above criteria, you will be granted one warning term for the next semester you attend.
+If you do not meet any one of the above criteria, you will be granted one warning term for the next semester you attend.
 If after the warning term you are still not meeting all of the above criteria, your financial aid eligibility will be suspended beginning with the next semester you attend.
-If you do not meet the standards, you are notified in writing at the end of the spring semester through your UT email and on MyUTK.
+If you do not meet the standards, you are notified in writing at the end of the warning semester through your UT email and on MyUTK.